It’s been proven time and time again that offering something for free gets people to pull out their wallets.

 Are you running an organization providing education on plastic bottles or providing clean water to third world countries?
 Give us a reusable water bottle, with information on why we should use it.
 And don’t forget to stick your logo on it.

 My personal long-running favorite is the Arbor Day Foundation’s contribution incentive.
 With your low $10 annual fee, you get a host of small incentives… plus 10 free trees!
-(Just so you know, I don’t write for Arbor Day, and never have, although I would be more than happy to.
-So we are both clear, no one is paying me to mark them as my favorite!)
+(Just so you know, I don’t write for Arbor Day, and never have, although I would be more than happy to.)

 The reason this is my favorite incentive should be perfectly clear… not only does the prospect get something (ten free trees is seriously awesome if you’re into that sort of thing) for a very low price, but the incentive directly and firmly supports Arbor Day’s very mission.